Qualiasolutions/vuetofficial/README.md

 ## Deployment

 To submit to the Apple app store, we use `eas`.
-The steps are as follows:
+You may need to run `yarn global add eas-cli` The steps are as follows:

 - Increment the app version in `app.config.js` - this will need updating in both `expo.version` and `expo.ios.buildNumber`
 - Build the app by running `eas build --platform ios` and following the instructions